|

 The

-European Metalworkers' Federation (EMF) explains some judgements
+European Metalworkers' Federation (EMF) explains some judgements in EWC

-in EWC matters in the "newsletter on company policy".
+matters in the "newsletter on company policy".

 A

-Finnish company must bear redundancy scheme costs in
+Finnish company must bear redundancy scheme costs in France

 The

-highest French court of justice ("Cour de cassation")
+highest French court of justice ("Cour de cassation") condemned the

-condemned the Finnish electronic company Aspocomp to bear
+Finnish electronic company Aspocomp to bear redundancy

-the central management in Espoo must pay for costs which would
+in Espoo must pay for costs which would have had to be borne by the

-have had to be borne by the meanwhile insolvent French subsidiary.
+meanwhile insolvent French subsidiary.

 The

-judgement is based on EU law and was only possible because the
+judgement is based on EU law and was only possible because the company

-comparable cases of insolvency, e.g. the glass plant of LG.Philips
+of insolvency, e.g. the glass plant of LG.Philips Displays in Aachen or

-central management could abscond from their responsibility
+management could abscond from their responsibility in Asia.
+This shows

-in Asia.
-This shows the significance of EU legislation as
+the significance of EU legislation as an example for social

-an example for social arrangements of the globalisation.
+arrangements of the globalisation.

-A British judgement strengthens information rights
+A British judgement strengthens

-For the first time a court in the UK adjudicated on the basis of the EU Directive on information and consultation on
+the first time a court in the UK adjudicated on the basis of the EU

-data for years.
-Since it came neither at the completion of a company agreement nor to the compliance with the legal minimum regulations then being valid, Amicus started legal steps in
+completion of a company agreement nor to the compliance with the legal

 June 2006.

-Macmillan ignored, however, the ruling of the Central Arbitration
+Macmillan ignored, however, the

-Committee (CAC), an independent arbitration
+ruling of the Central Arbitration Committee (CAC), an independent

-industrial law in such matters.
+concerning industrial law in such matters.
 Therefore the London court

-condemned the publishing house to the payment of a penalty of 55,000
+condemned the publishing house to the payment of a penalty of 55,000 £ (82,000 €), maximum

-75,000 £.
-Obviously the judges wanted to set an example and to deter other
+to set an example and to deter other companies from seeing violations

-companies from seeing violations against EU employee rights as peccadillos.
+against EU employee rights as peccadillos.

 |